NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 #### How This Function Works

-1. If `months_to_traverse` is negative, it mutplies it by -1 and runs a `FOR` loop for the value of this variable.
+1. If `months_to_traverse` is negative, it multiplies it by -1 and runs a `FOR` loop for the value of this variable.
    1. For each iteration of the loop it clicks on the previous month button: `‹`
 2. If `months_to_traverse` is positive, it runs a `FOR` loop for the value of this variable.
    1. For each iteration of the loop it clicks on the next month button: `›`